-At December 31, 2022, there are 57 investment securities with an unrealized loss of 13.31% from their amortized cost.
+At December 31, 2023, there are 58 investment securities with an unrealized loss of 12.65% from their amortized cost.
 The Corporation has evaluated these securities and has determined that these unrealized losses relate principally to the change in market interest rates since purchase.
 The decline in value is not related to any company or industry specific event.
-At December 31, 2022, the balance of held-to-maturity securities are reported on the balance sheet net of an allowance for credit losses totaling \$500,000.
-At December 31, 2022, there was no allowance for credit losses on available-for-sale securities recorded.
-At December 31, 2021, management had the ability to hold debt securities until maturity, or for the foreseeable future if classified as available-for-sale, so no declines were deemed to be other-than-temporary.
+At December 31, 2023 and 2022, the balance of held-to-maturity securities are reported on the balance sheet net of an allowance for credit losses totaling \$50,000 and \$500,000, respectively.
+At December 31, 2023 and 2022, there was no allowance for credit losses on available-for-sale securities recorded.